 It measures 60 on the Rockwell scale for hardness, so you can expect this knife to have great cutting strength and durability.

 The double-edged knife has a much thinner blade, 6.3 inches long, allowing for exact and fine cuts.
 The blade is also rust-resistant, so the blade won’t get damaged or dulled quickly.
+What do you do when your knife starts to rust? learn what to you do need.

 Additionally, the handle is made out of Shitan Rosewood.
 It is an octagonal shaped handle, and although it takes some getting used to, it is comfortable to grip.
 The knife has the right balance, so it feels good to use.
 It features a double mahogany bolster.